dataart-telco/clearwater-juju/charms/trusty/clearwater-aio-proxy/README.md

 ## Initial deployment

-The all-in-one VM image should be downloaded from [http://vm-images.cw-ngv.com/cw-aio.ova](http://vm-images.cw-ngv.com/cw-aio.ova) and deployed onto your virtualization platform.
+The all-in-one VM image should be downloaded from [http://repo.cw-ngv.com/juju-clearwater-2/cw-aio.ova](http://repo.cw-ngv.com/juju-clearwater-2/cw-aio.ova) and deployed onto your virtualization platform.
+(You could alternatively try the latest all-in-one VM image from [http://vm-images.cw-ngv.com/](http://vm-images.cw-ngv.com/), but this may not have been tested with this charm - the juju-clearwater-2 version above is known to work.)

 The proxy charm should then be deployed, pointing at the all-in-one VM.